 The possessor shall take care of the following:

-- servicing the lift in accordance with the maintenance programme
+- servicing the lift in accordance with the maintenance program

 - repairing all defects and deficiencies detected in the lift sufficiently quickly

-- making all lift documentation available to the maintenance contractor and the inspectors
+- making all lift documentation available to the lift maintenance company and the inspectors

 - safe evacuation from the lift.

-The possessor shall ensure that a valid maintenance programme is issued for the lift and that the lift is duly serviced in accordance with the maintenance programme.
-The maintenance programme specifies the routine maintenance tasks to be performed in the course of the maintenance visits, and the schedule of regular maintenance visits.
+The possessor shall ensure that a valid maintenance program is issued for the lift and that the lift is duly serviced in accordance with the maintenance program.
+The maintenance program specifies the routine maintenance tasks to be performed in the course of the maintenance visits, and the schedule of regular maintenance visits.
 In practice, the possessor contracts maintenance out to a lift maintenance company.

-The possessor shall draw up a maintenance programme in cooperation with an expert of the lift sector.
-The anticipated duty, operating environment and type of the lift should be taken into consideration when drawing up the maintenance programme and specifying the scope of the preventive and routine maintenance required.
-The maintenance instructions issued by the lift installer, including the maintenance tasks specified therein, are the starting point in the preparation of the maintenance programme.
+The possessor shall draw up a maintenance program in cooperation with an expert of the lift sector.
+The lift usage amount, operating environment and type of the lift should be taken into consideration when drawing up the maintenance program and specifying the scope of the preventive and routine maintenance required.
+The maintenance instructions issued by the lift installer, including the maintenance tasks specified therein, are the starting point in the preparation of the maintenance program.